judyboon/blog/_posts/2017-07-18-Understanding-ASR.markdown

-Given this hierarchical transition matrix, a Viterbi trellis decoding method could be used.
+Given this hierarchical transition matrix, a Viterbi trellis decoding method is used.
 Following figure from [^ref1] shows the scheme of this decoding process.
 The words (digits) are stacked vertically and the feature sequence is shown horizontally.

 ![Viterbi trellis decoding][viterbi_trellis]